go-kratos/go-kratos.dev/src/content/docs/blades/get-started/runstream.md

 ---

 # What is Streaming Invocation
-Streaming invocation is an interaction method of "generate while returning": the model continuously pushes responses to the client in chunks while generating content; the client can render or process them in real-time, rather than waiting for the complete result to be returned all at once.
+Streaming invocation is an interactive method of "generating while returning": the model continuously pushes responses to the client in chunks as it generates content; the client can render or process them in real-time, rather than waiting for the complete result to be returned all at once.

 **Applicable Scenarios**
 - Real-time output for chatbots
-- Code completion / output while typing
+- Code completion/output while typing
-- Real-time translation
-- UI requiring low-latency feedback (e.g., answers appearing word by word)

-**Characteristics**
-- Low perceived latency (faster "first token" time)
-- More memory/experience friendly (no need to wait for full response)
 - More suitable for real-time display or incremental processing

 ### Streaming Invocation Example
 Blades implements streaming invocation through the RunStream method.
-Its input parameters are largely consistent with the synchronous Run method, but it returns an iterable stream object from which you can continuously receive model output messages within a for range loop.
+Its input parameters are largely the same as the synchronous Run method, but it returns an iterable stream object from which you can continuously receive model output messages within a for range loop.

 Example using the **RunStream** method:
 ```go